 Structure Of Human Heart

 - The human heart has a complex structure.
 It pumps blood through three main divisions of the circulatory system.
 These systems are called; the coronary system (consisting of vessels that serve the heart), the pulmonary system (comprising the heart and lungs), and systemic (other body systems).

 - The coronary circulation takes blood directly from the aorta.
-In pulmonary and systemic circulation, the heart has to pump blood to the lungs or the rest of the body.
+In the pulmonary and systemic circulation, the heart has to pump blood to the lungs or the rest of the body.

-- The human heart is the size of a fist and is divided into four chambers namely, right atrium, left atrium, right ventricle and left ventricle.
+- The human heart is the size of a fist and is divided into four chambers namely, right atrium, left atrium, right ventricle, and left ventricle.

 - The atria chambers are responsible for receiving the blood while the ventricular chambers are the ones that pump the blood.